Moshes-Abraham/clasp-wiki/Manual.md

 # Interfaces outside of POSIX
 ## File System
-`EXT:RMTREE` allows to remove a whole directory tree
+`ext:rmdir` to delete a directory, `EXT:RMTREE` allows to remove a whole directory tree
 ## Other interfaces
 `ext:quit` to leave clasp